 \subsubsection{Critical Examination}

-These measures represent a promising way of evaluating creativity, but their application does not appear as straightforward.
+These measures represent a promising way to evaluate creativity, but their application is not straightforward.
 In fact, they do not clearly specify how to measure novelty in terms of innovation.
-In addition, all the measures require a large number of thresholds to be set (and results are very sensitive to such thresholds \cite{pereira05}).
+Furthermore, all measures require a large number of thresholds to be set (and the results are very sensitive to such thresholds \cite{pereira05}).
 The criteria for the selection of these thresholds are not trivial per se.
-It is difficult to identify a general methodology for setting their values.
+It is difficult to identify a general methodology for setting these values.
 Finally, the collection of correct human opinions (in terms of consistency of measurement methodology, audience selection, etc.) is not a trivial task either.